Skaws/MeleeAI/README.md

 The ISO file can be obtained through purchasing a copy of Super Smash Bros.
 Melee and using ISO extraction software to obtain the file.
 A multitude of methods are available which can be found here: https://ellisworkshop.com/dump-nintendo-discs-gamecube-wii-wiiu-games/

 After these 3 requirements are met, create a python program called **"config.py"** in this folder.
-Within this copy paste the following code:
+Within this program copy paste the following code:
 ```
 slippilocation = r"[INSERT SLIPPI FOLDER PATH]"
 ```